nathanhu0/CaMeLS/README.md

 # QA model pretraining

 The question-answering trained language models used for CaMeLS meta-training and online-adaptation evaluation can be found at TODO.
-The `train_qa.py` file can be used to retrain these models starting from pretrained model checkpoints on hugginface. ie
+The `train_qa.py` file can be used to retrain these models starting from pretrained model checkpoints on huggingface. ie
 `python train_qa.py dataset=squad model=gpt2-xl`

 # CaMeLS metatraining